zkoss-demo/admin-template/README.md

+# ZK admin template project
-# This project can show you
+This project can show you:

 * build an administration system with ZK components
 * develop with MVVM pattern
-* various usages of shadow elements
+* reusing view snippet as a template
-* apply responsive design with Bootstrap and ZK
+* easily apply responsive design (RWD) with Bootstrap
 * create a custom component with shadow elements

 # Screenshots